-Being involved with the Police Rangers is a chance to have some serious fun, while learning new skills and gaining valuable experience.
-Police Rangers learn first aid and other emergency skills and take part in bush craft, survival procedures, abseiling, climbing, exploring, orienteering, drill techniques, archery, bush walking, camping and much more.
+The Program is designed to increase self-confidence, team-building skills and self-esteem.
+Police Rangers learn first aid and other emergency skills and take part in bushcraft, survival procedures, abseiling, climbing, exploring, orienteering, drill techniques, archery, bushwalking, camping and much more.

 Police Rangers undertake a range of training that covers basic first aid, bush survival, navigation, marching, radio communication, memory recognition, forensics and physical training.

 Police Rangers also participate in excursions such as an adventure camp where the Rangers take part in indoor and outdoor activities.